awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 Extensions run in the same execution environment as the Lambda function\.
 Extensions also share resources with the function, such as CPU, memory, and `/tmp` disk storage\.
 In addition, extensions use the same AWS Identity and Access Management \(IAM\) role and security context as the function\.

 **File system and network access permissions**: Extensions run in the same file system and network name namespace as the function runtime\.
 This means that extensions need to be compatible with the associated operating system\.
-If an extension requires any additional network egress rules, you must apply these rules to the function configuration\.
+If an extension requires any additional outbound network traffic rules, you must apply these rules to the function configuration\.

 **Note**
 Because the function code directory is read\-only, extensions cannot modify the function code\.